What is corporate prayer?

 - The Billy Graham Crusades (1947-2005) – The evangelical campaigns led by American evangelist Billy Graham drew millions of people to hear the Gospel message and participate in corporate prayer.
 These crusades were held in cities worldwide and were marked by a great emphasis on prayer and repentance.

-- The March for Jesus (1987) – A global Christian event that brought together thousands of believers worldwide to march and pray for the spiritual renewal of their communities.
-Corporate prayer was a central aspect of this event, as people came together to lift up their voices in prayer for the salvation of the lost and the healing of the nations.
+- The March for Jesus (1987) – A global Christian event that brought thousands of believers worldwide to march and pray for the spiritual renewal of their communities.
+Corporate prayer was a central aspect of this event, as people came together to lift their voices in prayer for the salvation of the lost and the healing of the nations.